-Apple Peanut Butter Teeth – If you’ve got a guest list with no food allergies, apples, mini marshmallows, and peanut butter are all you need for this super cute and healthy(ish) snack from Mom Foodie.
+Apple Peanut Butter Teeth – If you’ve got kids with no food allergies, apples, mini marshmallows, and peanut butter are all you need for this super cute and healthy(ish) snack from Mom Foodie.

 Candy Kebabs – Easy to put together with gummy treats, all you need is a variety of spooky-themed candies from the Dollar Store or Bulk Barn and some skewers.
 Display them in a glass jar for easy access or wrap them in plastic with ribbon as a take-home treat.
-Click here for some inspiration from Women’s Day.
+Click here for some inspiration.

 Clementine Jack-O-Lanterns – The easiest snack on the list only requires a non-toxic black marker and some clementines or oranges.
 Draw your best spooky faces on the peel and let the kids choose their favourite healthy snack.